 International Summer Program

 Fall Spring | Residency Program

-Watermill’s flagship Residency Program provides emerging and established artists, as well as artist collectives, the opportunity to explore their own projects while living and working in Robert Wilson’s unique laboratory where studio, gallery, theater and research center combine.
-Each residency lasts from two to four weeks and culminates in a public presentation of their work and process.
+Watermill’s flagship Residency Program provides emerging and established artists, as well as artist collectives, the opportunity to explore and develop their ideas, while living and working at Watermill – a unique former laboratory that now combines studio, gallery, theater and study library.
+Each residency lasts from two to four weeks and culminates in a public works-in-progress presentation.
 Read more about the program and application guidelines.
 Watermill is dedicated to enriching the lives of its alumni and artists with its strong network, connecting them to like minded organizations in New York City and within the international arena.

 Created with a generous gift from philanthropist Inga Maren Otto, the fellowship provides support for emerging and mid-career artists who have demonstrated exceptional creative ability in the arts.
 The program represents the depth and breadth of Watermill’s commitment to supporting projects that integrate genres and art forms from diverse viewpoints and that break from traditional forms of representation.
 Through a four to six week residency which is entirely financially supported at The Watermill Center, each fellow is provided with blocks of time in which they can exercise as much creative freedom as possible to develop new works.